 Your experience helps other parents find the right book.

 The book is safe to read cold.
-Parents might want to preview the section on Jean-Michel Basquiat or Frida Kahlo to be ready to discuss how personal pain can be transformed into art.
+Parents might want to preview the section on Frida Kahlo, which discusses her chronic pain and physical disabilities resulting from a bus accident, or the section on Jean-Michel Basquiat, which touches on themes of poverty and social injustice, to be ready to discuss these topics with their child.
 A child crumpled up a drawing because it didn't look 'perfect' or expressed that they aren't 'good' at art because they don't draw like their peers.

 Younger readers (age 8) will be drawn to the vivid illustrations and the fun facts about the artists' pets or childhoods.
 Older readers (age 11-12) will appreciate the historical context and the specific technical 'secrets' that they can try to apply to their own work.